artainmo/web-development/back-front-end/ruby/README.md

 Helper methods are simple methods (aka functions) that do not act as routes but can be called inside route methods.<br>
 Those are defined in helper blocks `helpers do end` or are modules indicated as helpers `helpers FooModule, BarModule`.

-#### Handlers
-Handlers are top-level methods available in Sinatra to take care of common HTTP routines such as halting, passing, redirecting, manipulate cookies, access HTTP request params.

 #### Halting
 Halting is used to stop a request immediately like this `halt`.<br>
-Possibility exists to indicate a status code `halt 401`, a body `halt 'this will be the body'` or headers and all of those combined `halt 402, {'Contnet-Type' => 'text/plain}, 'this is the body'`.
+Possibility exists to indicate a status code `halt 401`, a body `halt 'this will be the body'` or headers and all of those combined `halt 402, {'Content-Type' => 'text/plain}, 'this is the body'`.

 #### Passing
 The keyword 'pass' can be used to go to the next matching route pattern.